Code-Institute-Submissions/onAPlateCatering/README.md

 ### Existing Features

+On A Plate Catering website consists of 4 different pages that are responsive at all screen sizes.
+Some of the features contained on the website are:
+- Request a quote feature - allows all users to contact the company to get a quote for catering a specific event -

-- Feature 1 - allows users X to achieve Y, by having them fill out Z
+Feature 1 - allows users X to achieve Y, by having them fill out Z
-- ...

 For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.